vevladdd/ROE-Waterfall/README.md

 4. Launch the game.

 If you prefer engine lights from Engine Lighting Relit instead of Waterfall, create an empty folder named `ROWaterfallNoEngineLight` under `GameData`.

+The eventual goal is to merge this patchset into the relevant RO mods; this unconventional installation process is only temporary.

 ## Currently Configured Parts